 The Quadratic Upstream Interpolation for Convective Kinematics with Estimated Streaming Terms (QUICKEST) scheme proposed by Leonard [1979] is the third order Godunov scheme.
 It is associated with the ULTIMATE QUICKEST limiter [Leonard 1991].
-It has been implemented in NEMO by G. Reffray (MERCATOR-ocean) and can be found in the traadv_qck.F90 module.
+It has been implemented in NEMO by G. Reffray (MERCATOR-ocean).
 The resulting scheme is quite expensive but positive.
 It can be used on both active and passive tracers.
 Nevertheless, the intrinsic diffusion of QCK makes its use risky in the vertical direction where the control of artificial diapycnal fluxes is of paramount importance.
 Therefore the vertical flux is evaluated using the CEN2 scheme.
 This no more ensure the positivity of the scheme.
 The use of TVD in the vertical direction as for the UBS case should be implemented to maintain the property.